Sunday, November 17, 2024

 Display: Retina 15-16”

-The more recent models have a retina display.
-You can find retina displays on ALL MacBooks (Air & Pro) on models released after 2020 (older MacBook Pros have retina displays too).
+The more recent models have a Retina display.
+Retina displays are available on ALL MacBooks (Air & Pro) released after 2020 (older MacBook Pros also have Retina displays).

-Retina resolution displays have resolutions either equal to QHD or higher.
+Retina displays offer resolutions equal to or higher than QHD.

-Thus, MOST macbooks will give you enough screen space to easily multitask with two or three windows on the same screen as well as giving you a larger view of spreadsheets and data.
+Thus, MOST MacBooks provide enough screen space to multitask with two or three windows on the same screen while offering a larger view of spreadsheets and data.

 Battery: 13-18 hours

-The latest MacBooks with the Apple Silicon Chips have their batteries easily reach 15 hours with the latest M3 MacBook Air reaching a whooping 18 hours.
+The latest MacBooks with Apple Silicon Chips can easily achieve 15 hours of battery life, with the latest M3 MacBook Air reaching an impressive 18 hours.

 Keyboard: Warning!

-Typing on the MacBook keyboards is miles better than typing on most windows laptops (with the exception of the ThinkPads who are as good).
-Most windows laptops do not come near the same comfort , responsiveness and silent design of the keyboards on the MacBook.
+Typing on MacBook keyboards is miles better than typing on most Windows laptops (except for ThinkPads, which are just as good).
+Most Windows laptops cannot match the comfort, responsiveness, and silent design of MacBook keyboards.

 However…

-Numpad: though there is no numpad this is easily fixed by buying an external Numpad with USB 3 Type C (MacBooks do not have USB ports).
+NumPad: Though there is no NumPad, this can easily be fixed by buying an external NumPad with USB 3 Type-C (MacBooks do not have standard USB ports).

-This is the main drawback of buying a MacBook.
-OSX (Macbook’s operating system) does run Excel and Office however it’s a different version than the Windows version of Excel.
-Some functions are not available on the OSX’s version AND the shortcut keys are slightly different as well.
+This is the main drawback of buying a MacBook. macOS does run Excel and Office; however, it’s a different version from the Windows version of Excel.
+Some functions are not available in macOS’s Excel, and the shortcut keys are slightly different.

-Of course, you can get used to this but your teacher will likely use a windows version of excel and you MAY fall behind trying to figure out how to perform the same function.
+You can adapt to this, but your teacher will likely use the Windows version of Excel, and you MAY fall behind while figuring out how to perform the same functions.

-You can use a virtual machine with the newer models.
+You can use a virtual machine on newer models.

-As for the older models, it works even better, you can install windows natively, that is, no need for virtual machines, windows will entirely take over your MacBook and turn it into a windows laptop.
-You can revert back to OSX with a restart.
+For older models, it works even better.
+You can install Windows natively, meaning there’s no need for virtual machines.
+Windows will entirely take over your MacBook, turning it into a Windows laptop.
+You can revert back to macOS with a restart.

 Prices

-Older models are obviously cheaper but you’d be surprised on how cheap those models that are very old are.
-Last time I checked as of 2024, they can be found as low as 300 dollars.
-Yeah they won’t be new but they’re pretty much new and will last you at least 5 years.
+Older models are obviously cheaper, but you’d be surprised at how affordable even the very old ones are.
+As of 2024, they can be found for as low as $300.
+While they won’t be brand new, they’re practically like new and should last you at least five years.

-The newest models are very expensive but you don’t have to get the latest M3 MacBook Pro or Air.
-The M1 & M2 MacBook Pros & MacBook Air work equally well.
-They all share the features, display and keyboard design.
+The newest models are very expensive, but you don’t need to get the latest M3 MacBook Pro or Air.
+The M1 and M2

 M3 MacBook Air